livegnik/2way-poc-design/01-protocol/09-errors-and-failure-modes.md

 #### 5.4 Authorization errors

-Authorization errors indicate that the author identity lacks permission.
+Authorization errors indicate that the author identity lacks permission (see [06-access-control-model.md](06-access-control-model.md)).

 * Write attempted on an object not owned by the author. `ERR_AUTH_NOT_OWNER`
 * ACL evaluation denies the requested action. `ERR_AUTH_ACL_DENIED`